Facts and Awards

-San José Public Library (SJPL), located in California's Bay Area, is the largest public library system between San Francisco and Los Angeles.
+San José Public Library (SJPL), located in Silicon Valley, is the largest public library system between San Francisco and Los Angeles.
 Serving a culturally diverse population of nearly 959,000 in the country's 10th largest city, SJPL is one of the busiest library systems nationwide with an annual checkout rate of nearly 14 million items.
 Award-winning staff strive to ensure library services reflect the city’s rich diversity and that every library customer’s experience is exceptional.
 SJPL is recognized for its innovation and leadership.
 It was named the 2004 Thomson Gale/Library Journal Library of the Year and received the 2011 National Medal for Museum and Library Service, the nation’s highest honor for a library.

 San José Public Library